 These are energy ablation techniques which may be done laparoscopically or percutaneously (passing a needle through the skin to the kidney).
 In cryotherapy, the tumor is frozen.
 In radiofrequency ablation, the tumor is heated.
 Both methods are considered minimally invasive.
 However, they have demonstrably higher rates of recurrence compared to partial or total nephrectomy.
 These methods are generally reserved for small tumors (3 cm or less) in patients who ought not risk partial or total nephrectomy.

-IL-2 and alpha-interferon are cytokine agents which stimulate the immune system to fight kidney cancer cells.
-Until recently, these agents had been typically used for patients with demonstrable spread of kidney cancer.
-Surgical removal of the kidney has been recommended, even in the setting of known tumor spread, as a means of "debulking" cancer from the body - this improves the effectiveness of immunotherapy.
+IL-2 and alpha-interferon are cytokine agents which stimulate the immune system to fight kidney cancer cells, used when kidney cancer has spread to other parts of the body.
+Surgical removal of the kidney is typically recommended, even in the setting of known tumor spread, as a means of “debulking” cancer from the body – this improves the effectiveness of immunotherapy and improves survival.
 The side effects from IL-2 can be quite drastic and may not be administered to patients who are particularly weak.
 Few patients, however, are ultimately cured with this.